 The following guidelines were received from the Bishops of the Cashel Province.
-The purpose is to try and remind people of the risks associated with being together in the context of a funeral, outside the churches or in the cemeteries during the current Covid 19 restrictions until March 5th.
+The purpose is to try and remind people of the risks associated with being together in the context of a funeral, outside the churches or in the cemeteries.

-- As recommended last March there should be no removal to the church the evening before.
+- As recommended in our statement last March, there should be no removal to the church the evening before.

 - As per the public health guidelines regarding social and family gatherings, there should be no wakes or large gatherings for prayers in the house of the deceased nor gatherings in cemeteries.